-Report under Section 143(5) of the Companies Act, 2013 of Financial Statement of REMC Ltd. For the Year ended March 31, 2022.
+Report under Section 143(5) of the Companies Act, 2013 of Financial Statement of REMC Ltd. For the Year ended March 31, 2023.

-S. No. Directions Auditor's Comments 1 Whether the company has system in place to process all the accounting transactions through IT system?
+S.No Directions Auditor's Comments 1 Whether the company has system in place to process all the accounting transactions through IT system?
 If yes, the implications of processing of accounting transactions outside IT system on the Integrity of the accounts along with the financial implications, if any, may be stated.
-Yes, the Company is using Tally ERP- 9 software to process all its accounting transactions.
-There is no accounting transaction which is processed outside Tally ERP-9 software.
-2 Whether there is any restructuring of an existing loan or cases of waiver/ write-off of debts/loans/interest etc. made by a lender to the company due to the company's inability to repay the loan?
+(Edit log features) software to process all its accounting transactions.
+There is no 2 Whether there is any restructuring of an existing loan or cases of waiver/write-off of debts/loans/interest etc. made by a lender to the company due to the company's inability to repay the loan?
 If yes, the financial impact may be stated.
 Whether such cases are properly accounted for?
-(In case, lender is a government company, then this direction is also applicable for statutory auditor of lender company).
-There are no cases of restructuring of existing loan, waiver/write-off of debts, loans/ interest etc. during the year.
+(In case, lender is a government company, then this direction is also applicable for statutory auditor of lender company). existing loan, waiver/write-off of debts, loans/ interest etc. during the year.
 3 Whether funds (grants/subsidy etc.) received/receivable for specific schemes from Central/State Government or its agencies were properly accounted for/utilized as per its term and conditions?
-List the cases of deviation, given to us the Company has not
+List the cases of deviation, to us the Company has not received any